September 24 - 26, 2026. Alicante, Spain

 Shivay Lamba

 Shivay Lamba is a software developer specializing in DevOps, Machine Learning and Full Stack Development.
 He is an Open Source Enthusiast and has been part of various programs like Google Code In and Google Summer of Code as a Mentor and has also been a MLH Fellow.
-He has also interned at organizations like EY, Genpact.
 He is actively involved in community work as well.
 He is a TensorflowJS SIG member, Mentor in OpenMined and CNCF Service Mesh Community, SODA Foundation and has given talks at various conferences like Github Satellite, Voice Global, Fossasia Tech Summit, TensorflowJS Show & Tell.

 Matheus Albuquerque

-Matheus is a Sr. Front-End Engineer at Medallia, building their surveys platform and helping them shape the customer experience market with React, and a Google Developer Expert in Web Performance.
+Matheus is a Staff Front-End Engineer at Medallia, building their surveys platform and helping them shape the customer experience market with React.
+He is also a Google Developer Expert in Web Performance.
 His areas of interest include React and its ecosystem, JS and compile-to-JS languages, DX, and perceived performance optimization.
-Aside from public speaking about these, he also volunteers at TechLabs, teaching front-end development.
+In addition to public speaking on these topics, he volunteers at TechLabs, where he teaches front-end development.

 Flavio Corpa